utah-cs4470-sp23/class/assignment3/README.md

 recommend re-type-checking the flattened output and crashing your compiler if it does not type check.
 This will catch a lot of bugs.

-Flattening should be a single function that takes a list of commands and a symbol table as input, and produces a list of commands as output.
-Additionally, it should update the symbol table to reflect the new variables that it introduced.
-Flattening should never crash on a type-correct JPL program from this assignment's subset.
+Your flattening function should take a list of commands and a symbol table as input.
+As output, it produces a list of commands and updates the symbol table to reflect the new variables that it introduced.
+Flattening is not allowed to fail: once a JPL program in this assignment's subset has been typechecked, flattening should always work.

 ## Code generation